 Investigating Glial Responses to Changes in Sensory Experience in Real Time

 Sensory experience is known to drive synapse remodeling throughout the CNS, particularly during critical periods in development.
-The developing mammalian visual system is a classic example.
-We have developed strategies to simultaneously visualize glial cells and specific synaptic circuits known to undergo experience-dependent remodeling in the mouse visual cortex of awake, behaving mice.
+The developing mammalian barrel cortex and visual cortex are classic examples.
+We have developed strategies to simultaneously visualize glial cells and specific synaptic circuits known to undergo experience-dependent remodeling in the mouse barrel and visual cortices of awake, behaving mice.
 In addition, we aim to extend these studies to image responses of other glial cell populations, including myelinating oligodendrocytes and astrocytes, to changes in sensory experience.